Be the first to know

 This is opposite to the halo effect — a recruiter might not be able to move beyond a seemingly negative aspect of a candidate.

 As an interviewer, you’re representing the company and also creating an opinion about the company among candidates.
-Before engaging in conversation remember that:
+What you want is to create a positive impression on your brand and a great candidate experience.
+Before engaging in conversation, remember that:

 - Candidates talk to each other.
 If a developer tells their friends about an unpleasant conversation and this information spreads, you could potentially lose candidates.